by Jane Perdue | Be your best you, Women

 This support is crucial—it helps to make it OK for women to talk about themselves and their accomplishments and not feel like they are doing something wrong when they’re really doing something right.

-- It may mean asking a colleague to support us as we bravely apply for the job we really, really want, even if a few performance gaps exist.
+• Asking a colleague—male or female—to support us as we bravely apply for the job we really, really want, even if a few performance gaps exist.

-Take the leap with knocking knees and courage
+• Taking the leap with knocking knees and a pounding heart.

 Despite what our moms may have taught us, we have to learn to be fearless and go for it because self-promotion matters.